kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 # I417.7   Toxic release hazard analysis for launch processing

 \(a\) *General.* A launch operator must perform a toxic release hazard analysis to determine potential public hazards from toxic releases that will occur during normal launch processing and that will occur in the event of a mishap during launch processing.
-This section implements the ground safety requirements of §417.407(g).
+This section implements the ground safety requirements of [[Volume 4/C Licensing/0417 Launch safety.md#§417.407   Hazard control implementation.|§417.407]](g).
 A launch operator must use the results of the toxic release hazard analysis to establish hazard controls for protecting the public.
-A launch operator must include the toxic release hazard analysis results in the ground safety plan as required by §417.111(c).
+A launch operator must include the toxic release hazard analysis results in the ground safety plan as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.111   Launch plans.|§417.111]](c).

 \(b\) *Process hazards analysis.* A launch operator must perform an analysis on all processes to identify toxic hazards and determine the potential for release of a toxic propellant.
 The analysis must account for the complexity of the process and must identify and evaluate the hazards and each hazard control involved in the process.
 An analysis that complies with 29 CFR 1910.119(e) satisfies paragraphs (b)(1) and (b)(2) of this section.
 A launch operator's process hazards analysis must include the following: